 Content-Type: application/json

-The body is delivered to every session of that project that is active when the request arrives, as an on_webhook_received intercept event.
-You attach a script (in the scenario's intercept tab) that reads the payload and decides what to do with it.
+Sign the raw body with the inbound webhook's secret, the same HMAC-SHA256 scheme as outbound deliveries.
+The body is delivered to every session of the project that is active when the request arrives, as an on_webhook_received intercept event; a script attached to that event reads the payload and decides what to do — notify the agent mid-call that an order shipped, push a price change into a live consult, trigger a tool call from outside.